ananya8606/Shopping-Cart-using-Reactjs/README.md

 # Live demo of Shopping Cart using Reactjs:-
-A fully functional shopping cart developed using ReactJS.This is a basic shopping cart which takes in a sample data in JSON format, displays it and enables the user to add items to the cart.
+A fully functional shopping cart developed using ReactJS.This is a basic shopping cart which takes in a sample data, displays it and enables the user to add items to the cart.

 Click on the link given below:-